Tube and Tyre Basic Guides By Carter Hayes March 6, 2026 9 min read

 Tube option 27.5 x 1.5–2.0″ Use correct tube if not tubeless

-For tubeless conversion, use proper rim tape, valves, and sealant; test bead seating during tire installation and perform a leak/pressure adjustment cycle.
-If you keep tubes, choose sizes marked for 27.5”/650b.
-This checklist frees you to optimize grip, comfort, and reliability without compromise.
+For tubeless conversion, use proper rim tape, valves, and sealant.
+Test bead seating during tire installation and run a leak/pressure check cycle.
+If you keep tubes, choose sizes marked for 27.5″/650b.
+This checklist helps you optimize grip, comfort, and reliability without compromise.

-If you value comfort, control, or versatile off‑road capability, 650b wheels are a practical choice because their 584mm bead seat diameter lets you run wider 40–50mm tires that increase air volume and traction without dramatically altering bike geometry.
-You’ll find 650b suits specific Rider preferences and Terrain types where stability and compliance matter more than raw rolling speed.
+If you value comfort, control, or versatile off-road capability, 650b wheels are a practical choice.
+Their 584 mm bead seat diameter lets you run wider 40–50 mm tires that increase air volume and traction without dramatically altering bike geometry.
+650b suits riders and terrain types where stability and compliance matter more than raw rolling speed.

-• Comfort-oriented riders seeking a cushioned ride on rough tracks and reduced fatigue.
+• Comfort-oriented riders who want a cushioned ride on rough tracks and reduced fatigue.

-• Adventure and gravel enthusiasts who need grip on mixed surfaces for bikepacking and exploratory routes.
+• Adventure and gravel riders who need grip on mixed surfaces for bikepacking and exploratory routes.

 • Shorter riders who benefit from reduced toe overlap and improved handling in technical sections.

-• Technical trail seekers and bikepackers who want better traction in mud, deep gravel, and long tours with fewer pinch flats (especially tubeless).
+• Technical trail riders and bikepackers who want better traction in mud, deep gravel, and long tours with fewer pinch flats (especially tubeless).

-Choose 650b when your rides prioritize control, traction, and resilience over marginal speed gains — it’s a deliberate decision to expand capability and personal freedom on varied terrain.
+Choose 650b when your rides prioritize control, traction, and resilience over marginal speed gains.
+It’s a deliberate choice to expand capability on varied terrain.

 Frequently Asked Questions